 Coat both sides of the rack generously with the BBQ dry rub (equal parts brown sugar, smoked paprika, and garlic salt) and place the rack in the middle of the aluminum foil, fold up the long sides like a tent and fold together a few times to seal the seam leaving the foil slightly tented.
-Now fold one end a few times to seal, holding the package at a slight angle (open end up), take your cup of apple juice and pour it into the open end so that it pours underneath the ribs, then fold end to seal the package up compleatly (Make sure to seal package up nice and tight to prevent any leaks or steam escaping).
+Now fold one end a few times to seal, holding the package at a slight angle (open end up), take 1 cup of apple juice (save the other cup for the sauce) and pour it into the open end so that it pours underneath the ribs, then fold end to seal the package up compleatly (Make sure to seal package up nice and tight to prevent any leaks or steam escaping).
 Place sealed package on a cookie sheet or baking pan to help with moving them in and out of the oven.

 NOTE: I Usually prep the rib's the night before to let the ribs soak up the flavor of the dry rub and apple juice, then when its time to cook just throw the "package" into the oven.

 NOTE: Multiple Racks of ribs: You can choose to place the ribs into a shallow baking pan with a lid (or sealed with foil) instead of individually sealing each one in its own aluminum foil tent, however I have tried both, and I get far better results sealing each rack individually, in my opinion its worth the extra effort.

 Cook in oven at 350 F for 2 hours

 After Ribs have been baking for 2 hours take them out and carefully open the package (be carefull the steam and juices will be very hot).

 NOTE: Now is a good time to cover your broiler pan with some more heavy duty foil (for easy clean up).